Frequently Asked Questions

 Yes, this is possible when choosing the flexible travel option.

-During the booking process make sure to put the same start date as the rest of the participants you want to travel with.
+During the booking process, make sure to put the same start date as the rest of the participants you want to travel with.

 The booking form automatically updates each day at midnight, and allows booking earliest 14 days prior to the date of departure.
-Therefore, to be safe, we recommend all group members to fill in the booking form approximately at the same time.
-Changing the departure date after booking is not possible.

 C.17 Should I book the travel passes myself?

 No. You shall not book your travel passes yourself, as passes purchased separately shall not be reimbursed.
-Travel passes will exclusively be booked, purchased and delivered by the external contractor designated by the European Commission.
+Travel passes will exclusively be booked, purchased and delivered by the contractor designated by the European Commission.

 You should also consider not booking and paying for any accommodation until you are sure about your travel dates and have received your travel pass.